 - Gathering and analysis of existing desktops system and network information

 - Post up-gradation of the operating systems to Windows 10, ensure that all desktops are back to normal operations

 - Document the entire process and conduct a basics user training on Windows 10.

-While this is on a broader level, there is the need to get down to intrinsic detailing, such as 'where do users store their content, i.e. local drives, in which case it could be lost during migration, to are the current apps compatible with Windows 10.'
+While this is on a broader level, there is the need to get down to intrinsic detailing, such as ‘where do users store their content, i.e. local drives, in which case it could be lost during the upgrade process, to are the current apps compatible with Windows 10.’

-Service providers with Windows migration expertise, ask all these questions and more to ensure that the entire migration process is risk-free, fast and smooth.
-Trigent’s expertise in Windows 10 migration has resulted in a well-drawn out process for implementation.
+Service providers with Windows expertise, ask all these questions and more to ensure that the entire upgrade process is risk-free, fast and smooth.
+Trigent’s expertise in Windows 10 up-gradation has resulted in a well-drawn out process for implementation.
 This starts with week one focusing on design and discovery and ends with user training and knowledge transfer, post-migration, by week five.
-To know more about Trigent’s Windows expertise, visit: our technologies expertize
+To know more about Trigent’s Windows expertise, visit: our technologies expertise